tylercollier-devmtn/rubrics/nodb.md

 8. Query string parameters are like the `name` (and associated value) in `/api/books/search?name=harry`.
 9. API is a broad term, but we mean web requests using axios or similar.
 The simplest definition is axios is needed to obtain/mutate data.
 You get 0.5 points per endpoint.
 You could do different requests from a single API (not counting URL or query string parameters), or one or more requests from multiple APIs.
 10. Full CRUD means create, read, update, and delete, aka POST, GET, PUT/PATCH, DELETE from your own server.

+## Presentations

+You will present to your mentor groups.
+Presentations are informal.
+They take about 2-3 minutes or so.
+You will present as a developer, as opposed to a 'business' trying to get someone to use your product.
+There's no pressure to make this great, there is no grade.
+You will show off the product, code if you want to show a neat part, and your takeaway from the experience.